HSLdevcom/jore4/wiki/jore3.md

    - that the -private -subnet of the environment in question uses the "jore4-route"-routing table
    - the bastion host has a route entry routing db traffic to the private subnet gateway (see section below)
    - that the firewall on the Jore3 db side has an exception for the environment in question (contact customer representative)
+   - that the peering to the Jore3 network has been established (contact customer representative)

 ### Checking the bastion host routing table